Saturday December 07, 2013

-If you apply you must be available to lead a Leader Training Trip over Dead Week after Exams in May or after Graduation.
+Applicants: If you apply you must be available to lead a Leader Training Trip over Intersession or after exams in spring.
 If you know now that you will not be able to lead a Leader Training Trip this year at any of those times, then you should wait until next year to apply.

 If you have questions feel free to contact any of the current Leader Trainers:

 If you are interested in becoming an OA Leader Trainer, please read this page carefully so you understand the application process and our expectations for all applicants.